Sugar Free Cookie Dough (Safe Edible Recipe)

 What are you waiting for?
 Grab a bowl and get mixing!

 This paleo cookie dough is literally our favorite snack right now.
-Now, we still LOVE these Green Bean Chips and Coconut Chips, and these Almond Joy Bars, I have to say that I think I knocked it out of the park with this healthy cookie dough recipe.
+Now, we still LOVE these Green Bean Chips and Coconut Chips, and these Almond Joy Bars, but this recipe is really great.

-Most "healthy cookie dough recipes" out there either have grain flour or oats in them, or they are high in carbs.
-Well, carbs can be fine, depending on their source but I am not a fan of eating uncooked and unsoaked grains (See How to Soak Grains).
-Soaking grains helps reduce phytates and makes them more digestible.
+Most “healthy cookie dough recipes” out there either have all purpose flour or oats in them, and/or a lot of sugar.
+Well, carbs can be fine, depending on their source, but I'm not a fan of all purpose flour or any uncooked grains.

 But this paleo cookie dough recipe has no grains.
-None.
-It's full of healthful almond flour and organic coconut flour, and depending on what sweetener you use, it's low in carbs too.
+It's full of wholesome almond flour and organic coconut flour, and depending on what sweetener you use, it's low in carbs too.

 And due to my son's allergies, it's hard to find things that fit his diet, AND fit my frugal ways, AND pass my standards for being healthy enough.